saifaustcse/SDLC-Methodologies/README.md

         * V-shaped model is not good for ongoing projects.
         * Requirement change at the later stage would cost too high.
         * Very rigid and least flexible.
-        * Software is developed during the implementation phase, so no early prototypes of the software are produced.
         * If any changes happen in midway, then the test documents along with requirement documents has to be updated.
         * High risk and uncertainty.
         * Not a good model for complex and object-oriented projects.
         * Poor model for long and ongoing projects.
         * Not suitable for the projects where requirements are at a moderate to high risk of changing.
         * Once an application is in the testing stage, it is difficult to go back and change a functionality.
-        * No working software is produced until late during the life cycle.
         * The processes are institutionalized during the project and when the project is finished, they are abolished.
-        * Very rigid and least flexible.
         * Not a good for a complex project.
-        * Software is developed during the implementation stage, so no early prototypes of the software are produced.
-        * If any changes happen in the midway, then the test documents along with the required documents, has to be updated.
-        * High risk and uncertainty.
-        * It is not a good for complex and object-oriented projects.
-        * It is not suitable for projects where requirements are not clear and contains high risk of changing.
         * This model does not support iteration of phases.
         * It does not easily handle concurrent events.